The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Genetic Sequencing Algorithm

-\textbf{OX.} To generate a child from two parent solution sequences, a slice is taken from one sequence (random location and random length) and is inserted into another sequence at the same spot.
-Then the resulting sequence is scanned, and if a transaction appears twice, its second appearance is removed~\cite{OX}.
+\item \textbf{OX.} To generate a child from two parent solution sequences, a random slice (random location and random length) is taken from one sequence and is inserted into another sequence at the same spot.
+Then the resulting sequence is scanned, and the possible second occurence of a transaction is removed~\cite{OX}.

-\textbf{Insertion mutation.} To mutate a sequence, a random transaction is removed and inserted into a different position~\cite{Insertion_mutation}.
+\item \textbf{Insertion mutation.} To mutate a sequence, a random transaction is removed and inserted into a different position~\cite{Insertion_mutation}.

-\textbf{Elitism.} A $(\mu + \lambda)$ survival strategy is employed.
-This means that each iteration parents $(\mu)$ and children $(\lambda)$ are combined and among them a new population is formed by choosing the sequences with the highest fitness~\cite{elitism}.
+\item \textbf{Elitism.} A $(\mu + \lambda)$ survival strategy is employed.
+This means that each iteration parents $(\mu)$ and children $(\lambda)$ are combined and among them a new population is formed by choosing the sequences with the highest fitness~\cite{elitism}. \end{itemize}

 Seeding and elitism help to ensure faster convergence.
-To slightly offset this, we found it beneficial to set the mutation probability to a high value above $60$ percent.
+To slightly offset this, we found it beneficial to set the mutation probability to $60\%$.
 The result is that the genetic algorithm acts similarly to a local search procedure, with a higher degree of exploration within the earlier iterations.
 Initially, an explicit local search procedure was also tested.
 It provided little benefit to the solution quality compared to extending the budget for the genetic algorithm, while requiring a lot of sequence evaluations.
+In our experiments, we use $pop\_size=100$, $budget\in\{1000,5000\}$, $m=4$.
+The value we use for parameter $d$ depends on the dataset ($62,500$ for Sui and $1,250,000$ for ETH).